The Springfield City Council president said he expects to submit a proposal to Amazon in the near future.

 A conference at UMass Amherst on Tuesday was all about green technologies and green jobs.

 Bob dropped the bags off at the State Police Barracks, so they can hand them out when they see someone homeless in need.

 Farm stands are staying open longer and farmers are yielding bigger crops due to the warm, dry weather.

-22News is working for you with any improvements on the drought here in western Massachusetts
+22News is working for you with why spawning trout is so important here in western Massachusetts.